 Immediate treatment with water

 This stain can be treated immediately with water.
 For this you need a white, cotton cloth and water.
-Please follow steps below:
+Follow the steps below:

 Note: Do not perform the above instructions if water causes aspect loss or discoloration on the material to be treated.